 So how many chocolate chip cookies does one person really need.
 Probably just one as long as it is the Best Chocolate Chip Cookie recipe but that being said there is always room for one more chocolate chip cookie recipe!
 At least at our house there is.
 Variety is the spice of life!!

-As I already mentioned, this recipe has two special ingredients that sets it apart and makes it different than your average joe chocolate chip cookie recipe.
-That being, brown butter and dark brown sugar.
+This recipe has two special ingredients that sets it apart and makes it different than your average joe chocolate chip cookie recipe.
+The ingredients are brown butter and dark brown sugar.
 I am a huge fan of brown butter and the amazing flavor and richness it adds to a recipe.
 These Browned Butter cookies are one of my favorites when it comes to non-chocolate chip cookies.
 I also love to add brown butter into frosting and this Blueberry Buttermilk Coffee Cake with Brown Butter Glaze is amazing too.

 This recipe also has some unique directions for combining the butter with the sugar and egg.
-The mixing instructions really help the sugar to incoporate and give the cookie a nice texture.
+The mixing instructions really help the sugar to incorporate and give the cookie a nice texture.

 Besides the flavor of these cookies I love the texture.
 You want to bake them until the edges are golden brown and beginning to set but the center of the cookie is still soft.
 This gives you a cookie that is crispy on the edges and nice and chewy in the middle – just what a chocolate chip cookie should be in my book.

 Pretty much the only thing left to do is grab a nice glass of cold milk and a cookie or two, or three….

 For all of my other favorite kitchen products and tools visit my Amazon Store.